LoyolaChicagoBooks/introcs-csharp/source/data/strings2.rst

    character escape code \

 There are some special cases for creating literal strings.
-For instance you might want quotes as characters inside your string.
+For instance, you might want quotes as characters inside your string.
 In this case you need special symbolism using a character *escape code*, starting with  ``\`` backslash.
 Then the character after the backslash has a special meaning.